gabrielfalcao/bose/README.rst

 0.10 and 0.11 plugins
 ---------------------

-All plugins written for bose 0.10 and 0.11 should work with bose 1.0.
+All plugins written for psychoacoustics 0.10 and 0.11 should work with psychoacoustics 1.0.

 Options